Search for a tool

 Typical cases of over-encryption are alternating upper-lower case letters, bold or italic letters or encoding different character fonts.

-All references to Françis Bacon (the painter or the philosopher), Kevin Bacon (actor of Batman), to Novum organum, or to bacon slices (pork, larding, smoked, salted, english breakfast, etc.) are clues.
+All references to Françis Bacon (the painter or the philosopher), Kevin Bacon (actor of Batman), to Novum organum, or to bacon slices (pork, larding, smoked, salted, english breakfast, eggs, etc.) are clues.

 What are the variants of the Bacon cipher?